We Service All Makes and Models

 If you’re in Thousand Oaks, CA, and need water heater repair, we’re the team to call.
 We service all major brands, including Bradford White, Rinnai, A.O.
 Smith, GE, Kenmore, Ruud, Bosch, Whirlpool and Rheem.
 Our local technicians diagnose issues quickly and aim to restore your hot water fast with repair-first recommendations whenever safe and cost‑effective.

-We work on every water heater type, including tankless, gas, traditional storage tank, electric, commercial and solar water heaters.
+We work on every type of water heater, including tankless, gas, traditional storage tank, electric, commercial and solar water heaters.

 - For tankless units, we handle descaling, error codes and flow sensor issues; for gas heaters, we fix pilot lights, thermocouples, burners and gas control valves.